Lumi-supercomputer/lumi-userguide/docs/firststeps/SSH-keys.md

     on the *Save private key* button and save it to the desired location (for example, with `id_rsa_lumi` as a name).

+    !!! note "Key format"

+        To use your key, you may need two different key formats.
+The instructions above generate a private key in PuTTY format (PPK), which can be used with PuTTY and in a MobaXTerm SSH session created via the MobaXTerm GUI.

+        However, if you are using the OpenSSH client (the ssh command in a MobaXTerm terminal), you will need a key in the OpenSSH format.
+To convert your key, go to the **Conversions :octicons-arrow-right-16:
+        Export OpenSSH key** menu in the key generator tool and save it in the OpenSSH format.

+        You can convert between these two key formats at any time using the key generator tool.
+Load a key by using the **Conversions :octicons-arrow-right-16:
+        Import key** menu, then save it in the desired format:

+          - OpenSSH to PPK: load a OpenSSH key, then save it with the **Save private key** button
+          - PPK to OpenSSH: load a PPK key, then save it via the **Conversions
+            :octicons-arrow-right-16: Export OpenSSH key** menu

 !!! warning
     The private key should never be shared with anyone, not even with LUMI staff.
 It should also be stored only on your local computer